 Similarly, when contemplating a Necker cube, a particular cube is sometimes perceived as pointing out and sometimes pointing in, with inversions occurring at irregular intervals of order of a few seconds.

-It is significant that poetry, music and dance have elements of repetition with cycle times of a few seconds, of the same order as seems to occur in contemplation and indeed religious practices frequently couple mindful activity with repetitious sounds and movements in aid of achieving an altered states of consciousness.
+Is it significant that poetry, music and dance have elements of repetition with cycle times of a few seconds?
+Of the same order as seems to occur in contemplation and indeed religious practices frequently couple mindful activity with repetitious sounds and movements in aid of achieving an altered states of consciousness.

 That consciousness involves a continued cyclic pattern of perception.